 Child safety

-There are many ways that employers and organisations who work with children can create a friendly, child-safe environment.
-The National Principles for Child Safe Organisations outline ten principles to help organisations develop cultures that create and promote child safety and wellbeing and reflect the child safe standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse.
+This information is in line with the ten National Principles for Child Safe Organisations to help organisations develop cultures that create and promote child safety and wellbeing and reflect the child safe standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse.